 - Good leak protection settings

 While PIA offers secure apps with a kill switch, the speeds were not good in my tests.
-This means that torrenting will be most likely be slow.
-On a positive note, PIA does have port forwarding, which is useful with torrenting, but the slow speeds are still a big drawback.
+This means that torrenting will most likely be slow, depending on your base speed.
+On a positive note, PIA does have port forwarding, which is useful with torrenting, but the below-average speeds are still a notable drawback.

 Another drawback for torrenting is (once again) the US jurisdiction.
 The US has very strict copyright violation laws (DMCA) and many large media companies that go after people for copyright infringement.
 Using a VPN in an offshore jurisdiction may be safer, as they would not need to comply with copyright infringement laws or deal with DMCA issues.
 We cover this issue more in our ExpressVPN vs PIA comparison.